developer-portal/content/tech/languages/ruby/gems-installation.md

 The disadvantage of installing Fedora packaged gems is the lack of versions to choose from.
 There is only one version that is usually available for a given Fedora at a time.

+Note that system gems are installed into `/usr/share/gems` and this path needs to be included in `$GEM_PATH` in case you are about to modify it.

 #### IsItFedoraRuby

 To look whether the required gem is available as an RPM package, look at